standyro/dog-vacay-form/README.md

 ```npm install```
 ```bower install```

-While working on code changes, to run a server and build watcher.
+While working on code changes to run a nodemon server on localhost:3000 and watcher:

 ```grunt w````